 Origin and History

 Remotely operated vehicles were first put to test in the 1960s by the U.S. Navy to retrieve sunken data.
 In 1966, the Navy’s Cable-controlled Underwater Recovery Vehicle (CURV) successfully recovered an atomic bomb that went missing off the coast of Spain.

 In 1973, the crew from Pisces – a notable deep-sea submarine that sunk off the coast of Ireland – was saved by a remotely operated vehicle.
 Over the course of the following decade, underwater ROVs became a crucial system used in various industries.

 Work class ROVs were the pioneers and are still being widely used today.
 Observation ROVs are newer to the market but have filled the gap in recent years, specializing in shallow water observation and inspections.

 Benefits of the Modern Underwater ROV

 Due to its compact design and easy to use technology, underwater ROVs can be deployed in a moment’s notice.
 This is highly beneficial in emergency situations where time is limited and in areas that are too narrow or difficult to reach by divers.
 Deep Trekker ROVs can be deployed in as little as 30 seconds.

 Underwater ROVs are robust and rugged in design, built to withstand harsh water environments, and require minimal maintenance.
 Typically, ROVs can last years without the need for major repairs.

 Extended Dive Times

-Depending on the conditions and type of operation, divers can only remain submerged underwater up to 30 minutes at a time and most jobs require a dive team consisting of 2-3 divers – commercial diver, standby diver and supervisor – for a single mission.
+Depending on the conditions and type of operation, divers can only remain submerged underwater up to 30 minutes to an hour at a time and most jobs require a dive team consisting of 2-3 divers – commercial diver, standby diver, and supervisor – for a single mission.
 Depending on its battery life, an ROV can remain underwater for hours on end.
 The Deep Trekker DTG2 for example, has a battery life of up to 8 hours.